Christmas In Washington DC

-The "President's Own" Marine Corps Band and local choirs perform at this annual free performance.
-The audience is invited to sing along on a selection of holiday favorites.
+The Wolf Trap Holiday Sing-A-Long is a free annual event at the Wolf Trap National Park for the Performing Arts in Vienna, VA.
+Music is provided by the "President's Own" Marine Corps Band and local choirs.
+The audience is invited to sing along to a selection of holiday favorites.
 Audience members bring bells to participate in "Jingle Bells" and candles for "Silent Night."
 Toys for Tots toy donations are accepted at the event.
 Held at the Filene Center at Wolf Trap National Park for the Performing Arts.
-The 2016 date is Decmeber 3rd at 4:00 p.m..
-Details.

 The Hay-Adams - Located right where you want to be during the holidays, within view of the White House and Washington Monument.

 JW Marriot Washington DC - Located near the White House and Warner Theater and the Smithsonian Musums.